-The 2212 software must be configured as part of the installation process.
+The IBM 2212 software must be configured as part of the installation process.
 Therefore, you have to access the software in one of the following ways:

-- Remote dial-in (using telephone lines) through a modem attached to the EIA-232 service port using an ASCII or Serial Line Internet Protocol (SLIP) connection.
+• Remote dial-in (using telephone lines) through a modem attached to the EIA-232 service port using an ASCII or Serial Line Internet Protocol (SLIP) connection.
 See Figure 3-2 on page 3-2.
-"Modem Settings" on page 3-2 lists the modems that have been tested for use with the 2212. - SLIP is a method for sending IP packets, instead of ASCII data, across a serial link.
-(You cannot use SLIP to access the bootstrap menus) - Locally through a null-modem adapter and serial cables supplied with this product that are attached to the EIA-232 service port using an ASCII or SLIP connection.
-See Figure 3-1.
+"Modem Settings" on page 3-3 lists the modems that have been tested for use with the IBM 2212.

+SLIP is a method for sending IP packets, instead of ASCII data, across a serial link.
+(You cannot use SLIP to access the bootstrap menus.)

+• Locally through a null-modem adapter and serial cables supplied with this product that are attached to the EIA-232 service port using an ASCII or SLIP connection.
+See Figure 3-1 on page 3-2.